Can I Get Short-Term Disability for Alcohol Addiction and Substance Use?

 - Giving up your hobbies, work activities, and social engagements because of substance use

-- Using in situations that put you in risk of physical harm
+- Using in situations that put you at risk of physical harm

 - Using even when you realize it is harming your mental and physical health